 However, a recommendation of a “better” product/service within your partner’s product/service line might show how “honest” and forthright an affiliate might be, this could lead to greater sales.

-The concept of revenue, which is receiving commissions from referrals through internet websites, began in the mid-1990s where a fresh flower company starting paying commissions to affiliates for referrals.
+The concept of revenue, which is receiving commissions from referrals through internet websites, began in the mid-1990s when a fresh flower company started paying commissions to affiliates for referrals.
 This produced an income of over $6M in the first year.

 Several companies continued this trend with usually the larger company handling the customer service side and the smaller “affiliate” doing the advertising and being linked to the larger one.
 Let us call the company that is paying the affiliate a commission, “the parent” for clarification purposes.

 In this case of affiliate marketing, the “parent will first approve an applying affiliate to join their affiliate program.
 The parent will supply the link which the affiliate applies to his/her website.